jakusova/english-for-designers/presentation/index.md

 _if you want to be taken seriously and maximaze your income = take yourself, your content, your brand seriously = BE PROFESIONAL_

-we can still be yourself, but we needs to have a line between work
+we can still be yourself, but we needs to have a line between work and our lives

 ___